-WARNING: Wiring the pins in reverse order may harm the instrument and/or the sensor.
-If the user is wiring a cable to use with a sensor from another manufacturer, please bear in mind that the connectors on telephone cables are terminated as mirror images of each other.
+If the user is wiring a cable to use with a sensor from another manufacturer, please bear in mind that the connectors on telephone cables are mirror images of each other.
 For that reason, we have not included color coding in the table.
-Figure 4-1 shows the pin numbering on the back of the SOLAIR; the cable must be wired accordingly.
+The figure below shows the pin numbering on the back of the SOLAIR; the cable must be wired accordingly.